solomon-b/greedypacker/README.md

 This library is intended for offline packing.
 All algorithms heuristics and optimizations from Jukka's article are included.

+A web demo made with Flask and ReactJS is available ["here"](https://ssbothwell.github.io/greedypacker-react/) Packing performance varies drastically with different combinations of optimizations and datasets, so its important to under the settings and test a variety of them.

 ### Example Usage:
 ```